HIFI instrument and calibration web page

 || Minor update to table of spur masks for obsids 1342192673 and 1342218631

 Outstanding calibration issues

 - Standing waves:

 - there are several standing waves that can affect the HIFI data at various processing levels.
 Their nature and impact on the HIFI calibration are described in the Standing Wave technical note and, more briefly, in the Standing Wave removal chapter of the HIFI Data Reduction Guide

 - There are various techniques currently offered to clean these baseline distortions:

 - Remove sine waves, or combinations of sine waves.
 Check the bullet about usage of the fitHifiFringe task in the data reduction section above.

-- Matching technique: for the strong IF standing waves seen in bands 6 and 7.
+- Electrical Standing Wave (aka Matching technique): to correct for the IF standing wave present in bands 6 and 7

 - A thorough description of the technique, and the underlying causes, is in Ronan Higgins' thesis: Advanced optical calibration of the Herschel HIFI heterodyne spectrometer